Ford Maverick vs Ranger – differences explained

 Conversely, the Ranger has a larger bed and can carry more payload and would make a great choice if you intend to use the truck for work or moving a lot of tools.

 Ford knows that safety is a critical factor most drivers consider when selecting a vehicle, and they show it in the Maverick and Ranger.
 The standard safety features in both models include the Ford Co-Pilot360 technology like an auto-lamp, rearview camera, and pre-collision assist.
 Both models have BLIS (blind spot information system) and lane-keeping systems in higher trims.
+Still, it’s worth knowing that a pre-collision assist malfunction may be a bit more expensive to deal with.

 Ford Maverick vs Ranger — which truck is better?